stephen-kollo/atlas-traffic-report/README.md

 <img align="left" src="./readme-slides/source_settings.png" style="width: 50%;">

 ## Main
-To start using report simply set data from Sources an Apps to Google Sheets and link these Sheets by clicking on each Source Button in "Sources" section of the interface <br>(✏tiktok & ✏️bigo in example)<br>
+To start using report simply set data from Sources an Apps to Google Sheets and link these Sheets by clicking on each Source Button in "Sources" section of the interface
+"✏Tiktok" & "✏️Bigo" in example

 Main View / Setting Source Data
 <br>
 ## Campaign Naming